opeyemi24/dare.io-pbl/Project 7.md

   4. Granted permission to webaccess user on tooling database to do anything only from the webservers subnet cidr

-              grant all privileges on tooling.* to 'webacess'@'webserver subnet cidr'
+              grant all privileges on tooling.* to 'webaccess'@'webserver subnet cidr'

    ![Capture 35 granted privileges](https://user-images.githubusercontent.com/92916632/147887018-ca0dd663-3cb1-42a2-8af2-9f1403fbbd84.PNG)